 Gauge for the main yarn and a 7mm hook: 10 cm x 10 cm : 12 hdc x 10 rows

-Book sleeve dimensions: 35 cm long, 26 cm wide.
+The crochet book sleeve dimensions are: 35 cm long, 26 cm wide.

 Full Crochet Tutorial – Crochet Book Sleeve